koratkar/koratkar/README.md

 My goals:
 * Become an ML engineer
 * Master the computer on the spectrum of understanding integrated circuits, assembly language, and how computers interact over networks
+* Understand how the world works, especially regarding supply chains and how resources are most effectively deployed